elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-annatar.md

 * Limited retention - you've only "got" the content as long as your Debrid subscription is current
 * IP restriction - your Debrid provider's regular IP restriction policies apply, so be cautious of streaming from multiple locations simultaneously.
-* Jackett's results will appear more slowly in streamio, compared to pre-cached results from other providers

 !!! tip
     Consider our [Infinite Streaming Plex](guides/media/stream-from-real-debrid-with-plex/) guide if you'd like to Proxy your Real-Debrid access behind [Zurg][zurg] so that you **can** stream simultaneously from multiple source IPs